A guiding support for processing grief…

 Somatic Movement Therapy for Trauma, Loss and Grief.

 To grieve is a very human experience.
-In many traditional cultures, there is an abundance of rituals and wisdom to guide us, but in our modern world, we have lost the art and knowledge of how to grieve.
+In many traditional cultures, there is an abundance of rituals and wisdom to guide us.

 Without guidance on how to be with our grief, many of us just fumble through.
 We may even add more challenges with bad habits that can affect our physical and mental health, long into the future.